Crunch-io/scrunch/docs/order.md

 also applies to the **root** group.

-For instance, the `set` method could be used to reorder the elements of the **root** group in the following manner:
+For instance, the `set` method could be used to reorder the elements of the **root** group in our example dataset (in its initial state), in the following manner:

 ```python
 ds.order.set(['id', 'music', 'religion', 'hobbies', 'Account'])
 ```

-which should update the order structure like so:
+The updated order structure would be:

 ```
 id